-Along with security, and comfort, your home is an excellent source of food. a Rat will be navigating your home during the early hours of the morning in search of food, so it is very important that you store food correctly.
+Along with security, and comfort, your home is an excellent source of food.
+A rat will be navigating your home during the early hours of the morning in search of food, so it is vital that you store food correctly.

 Remove bird feeders

 Very similar to the tip above!
 Rats enter your property looking for food.
 Now that you have stored all of your food correctly, the next step is to remove the bird feeder.

 If you have a bird feeder and do not want to remove it, simply clear it of food at night, or completely remove the feeder until the morning.
 Rats will be looking for food during the night and into the early hours of the morning.
 Removing the bird feeder will reduce the available food for them.

 If you want to know how to keep rats away from your home then the 8 tips above will give you an excellent start.